-However, the increase in recent years in the feed-in of renewable energies to the grid in combination with the decreasing shutdowns of thermal power plants in recent years has led to greater frequency fluctuations, which translates into a greater need for technical balancing mechanisms.
-APG is addressing the problem by developing intelligent assistance systems for power grid operations, akin to the ABS technology developed for modern cars.
+However, the increase in the feed-in of renewable energies to the grid in combination with the decreasing shutdowns of thermal power plants in recent years has led to greater frequency fluctuations, which translates into a greater need for technical balancing mechanisms.
+APG is addressing the problem by developing intelligent assistance systems for power grid operations, akin to the ABS technology developed for cars.
 The “ABS for the power grid” project involves the exploration of the high-dynamic properties and possible use of an intelligent battery storage system that can help automatically maintain the grid frequency.
 Battery storage systems are becoming increasingly important in the supply of energy in that they enable electrical energy to be stored.
-The available technology in this field is already relatively far advanced.
+The available technology in this field is already far advanced.
 What is new is the concept of using battery storage systems and other fast-response systems to make new, high-dynamic system services available to grid operators, and to define the future needs and requirements for such services in national and European context.

-Just as anti-lock braking systems are used in cars as a type of active safety system, battery storage systems make use of intelligent algorithms to identify within seconds any frequency variations that the technical mechanisms in place are unable to compensate for.
-The idea is for the storage system to work fully automatically to stabilise the grid.
+Just as anti-lock braking systems are used in cars as a type of active safety system, battery storage systems make use of intelligent algorithms to identify within milliseconds any frequency variations that the technical mechanisms in place are unable to compensate for, and to stabilise the grid.
 “ABS for the power grid” is the only project of its kind in Europe, and aims to provide the basis for technologically neutral solutions.
 Finally, the research results will be assessed in a technology-neutral manner and up-scaled in the European power grid.

 “The core element of the project is a battery storage system with a capacity of 1MW/500kWh.
 Lithium ion batteries power the system, a proven standard in battery cell technology.
 By contrast, the inverter had to be customised for developing and testing high-dynamic control response and an option to adjust new parameters."